-- Explore more cultural highlights from across the globe with festivals on Trafalgar Square, including Chanukah, Diwali, Eid and Japan Matsuri.
+- Explore more cultural highlights from across the globe with festivals on Trafalgar Square, including Chanukah, Diwali and Eid.

-- Enjoy plenty of pomp and pageanty at one of London's free parades, such as The Lord Mayor's Show, New Year's Day Parade and State Opening of Parliament.
+- Enjoy plenty of pomp and pageantry at one of London's free parades, such as the Lord Mayor's Show, New Year's Day Parade and State Opening of Parliament.

-- Join revellers at London's biggest street party, the Notting Hill Carnival.
+- Join revellers at Notting Hill Carnival, London's biggest street festival.

 - Soak up the action at the month-long Totally Thames festival.

 - Join the party at the colourful Pride in London parade, celebrating the lesbian, gay, bisexual and trans community.

 - See the lively St Patrick's Day parade wind through the streets of central London.

 - Brighten up winter nights with light installations around Southbank Centre and Canary Wharf.

 - Relax in the sunshine while listening to talented artists at a free London music festival.